CONSTITUTION

 - Treasurer — The Treasurer shall be elected to supervise the Society’s finances and budget; to request funds from the Student Bar Association for each semester; to present the Society’s financial report to the law school administration; and to ensure reimbursement from the law school’s Student Bar Association and the national Federalist Society of the Society’s expenses, such as speaker events and the National Student Symposium.

-- Secretary — The Secretary shall be elected to assist the President and Vice President in the execution of their duties.
+- Secretary — The Secretary shall be elected to assist the President and Vice President in the execution of their duties; to keep minutes for all Executive Board meetings; to organize the Society’s outline bank; and to keep the Society’s electronic files organized and updated.

 Article III